hypersolutions/hypermock/README.txt

 Overview
 --------

 The project makes use of the VS shared project to enable windows and universal shared code.
 Both the HyperMock.Windows and HyperMock.Universal are empty.
 These both reference the HyperMock shared project.

-The NuGet packages ate built from the HyperMock.Windows and HyperMock.Universal projects.
+The NuGet packages are built from the HyperMock.Windows and HyperMock.Universal projects.
 The nuspec files reside in the parent directory.